dgr/clojurecrazy/docs/_posts/2022-01-30-my-experience-with-an-m1-macbook-air.md

 are so fast at swapping that you rarely notice.
 Still, I wish I had 16 GB on that machine.

-In October, my daughter spilled a glass full of juice my wife's old x86-based MacBook Air.
+In October, my daughter spilled a glass full of juice on the keyboard of my wife's old x86-based MacBook Air.
 After a trip to the Apple store, it was pronounced dead and so we buried it and bought her a new, base-model M1 Air.
 It worked out great for her.
 Again, no compatibility issue or complaints about something not working.
 Another positive data point.

 So, in late December, I decided to take the plunge and upgrade my own machine to one of the new Apple Silicon models.
 The first quesstion